cloudquery/cloudquery/website/pages/blog/building-cloudquery.md

 ### Open Source

 There is no vendor that can support all integrations in-house, thus the best and only way in our opinion is to open-source the software and give users the ability to contribute to our official plugins and develop community plugins without being blocked by a single vendor.
-Good recent examples that dealt with this “infinite APIs integrations” problem and took the open source route successfully are Terraform and Pulumi.
+Good recent examples that dealt with this “infinite API integrations” problem and took the open source route successfully are Terraform and Pulumi.

 ### Pluggable Sources